chaiguolong/.vim/bundle/YouCompleteMe/README.md

 ### The `g:ycm_key_list_previous_completion` option

 This option controls the key mappings used to select the previous completion string.
-Invoking any of them repeatedly cycles backwards through the completion list.
+Invoking any of them repeatedly cycles backward through the completion list.

 Note that one of the defaults is `<S-TAB>` which means Shift-TAB.
 That mapping